Edward Pearce, Baron Pearce: Early life and career

-Edward Holroyd Pearce was born in Sidcup in Kent, the eldest child (he was followed by three sisters) of John William Ernest Pearce, headmaster of a preparatory school, and Irene Pearce, née Chaplin, daughter of daughter of Holroyd Chaplin.
+Edward Holroyd Pearce was born in Sidcup in Kent, the second child (he was preceded by a sister and followed by a brother and two more sisters) of John William Ernest Pearce, headmaster of a preparatory school, and Irene Pearce, née Chaplin, daughter of Holroyd Chaplin.
 He was educated at Charterhouse School and Corpus Christi College, Oxford, of which he was a scholar and where he took a First in Honour Moderations in 1921 and a Third in literae humaniores in 1923.
 He was elected an honorary fellow of Corpus Christi in 1950.

 Called to the bar by Lincoln's Inn and the Middle Temple in 1925, he practiced in the King's Bench and Probate, Divorce and Admiralty Divisions of the High Court.
 In the 1930s, Pearce was forced to leave legal practice for a time because of tuberculosis.
 He spent some time in Switzerland, where he acquired a lifelong passion for oil painting, before returning to the Bar.
 He later exhibited regularly at the Royal Academy and mounted one-man exhibitions as well, sometimes also exhibiting together with his wife, a watercolourist.
 He became a member of the Royal Society of British Artists in 1940.

-Exempt from military service on medical grounds, Pearce continued to practice at the bar during the Second World War; he was appointed King's Counsel in 1945.
+Exempt from military service on medical grounds, Pearce continued to practise at the bar during the Second World War; he was appointed King's Counsel in 1945.
 He became deputy chairman of the East Sussex Quarter Sessions in 1947, was elected a bencher of Lincoln's Inn in 1948 and served as its treasurer in 1966.